Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: Weighted DOP-Optimal Anchor Placement for 3D Positioning outside the convex hull

-\end{proof} \begin{remark} It is worthwhile to note that $r_{\rm max}$ is upper-bounded by the dimension of the physical space in which anchors can be placed.
-Therefore, $(6r^2_t/Nr^2_{\rm max})$ is a universal lower bound, whereas $(6r^2_t/\sum_{j=1}^N \| \bm{r_j} \|^2)$ is a configuration-specific lower bound.
-In the universal bound, the inverse square-root dependence with the number of anchors agrees with prior works such as \cite{Sharp_TVT_GDOP_AnchDesgn_2009, Levanon_Lowest2D_GDOP_IEE_2000}. \end{remark}
+\begin{remark} It is worthwhile to note that $r_{\rm max}$ is the \textit{``size of the 3D physical space''} in which anchors are placed.
+Therefore, (\ref{eq:RNDOP_bound_universal}) is a universal lower bound on the solution to (\ref{eq:minimax_optim_prob_simpilify}), thus providing theoretical guarantees on the optimal minimax RNDOP given volumetric constraints such as (\ref{eq:box_constraints}).
+A few important insights from this result are that the lower bound is inversely proportional to (a) $r_{\rm max}$, and (b) the square-root of the number of anchors.
+While (b) is in agreement with prior works \cite{Sharp_TVT_GDOP_AnchDesgn_2009, Levanon_Lowest2D_GDOP_IEE_2000}, (a) is a novel insight. \end{remark}

+\begin{remark} This work studies the minimax RNDOP-optimal anchor placement problem under the assumption that it is feasible to deploy $N$ anchors.
+On the other hand, if the end goal is to minimize the cost of the deployment under robust localization performance constraints, the optimization problem can be reformulated as $N^\dagger = \min_{N \in \mathbb{N}}\ N$ under the constraints (\ref{eq:box_constraints})-(\ref{eq:anch_centroid_constraints}) and ${\rm tr}(\bm{D}) - \lambda_-(\bm{D}) \leq \mathsf{R}^{(+)}_\mathsf{xyz,th}$, where $\mathsf{R}^{(+)}_\mathsf{xyz,th}$ is a threshold on the maximum RNDOP. \end{remark}